LimePoint/opschain-docs/docs/examples/using-secrets-in-your-change.md

     opschain change create --environment-code dev --action show_environment--git-remote-name origin --git-rev secret-example --follow-logs --confirm
     ```

-:::note
+:::note NOTES

-- the `build_secrets` configuration is only used when building the image.
+- the `env:build_secrets` are only used when building the image.
 The secrets are not available to OpsChain actions
-- the `runner_secrets` configuration is only used when running the action.
+- the `env:runner_secrets` are only used when running the action.
 The secrets are not available when building the image
 - when a property and a secret both define the same environment variable, the secret value will be used

 :::